angelbunbun/PsyPractice-AI/README.md

-# ℙ𝕤𝕪ℙ𝕣𝕒𝕔𝕥𝕚𝕔𝕖 𝔸𝕀
+# 🧠 PsyPractice AI

-**PsyPractice AI** is a custom-built GPT designed to support clinical psychology placement students and early-career practitioners in strengthening their therapeutic skills through structured, simulated learning.
+PsyPractice AI is a custom-built GPT designed to support clinical psychology placement students and early-career practitioners in strengthening their therapeutic skills through structured, simulated learning.

 ---